top of page

 Eczema, also known as atopic dermatitis, often starts in early infancy.
 It is characterised by dry, red and itchy skin.
 It is usually a long-term condition that can get worse from time to time and subside as children get older.
 Credit: sbcc

 Dr Jacquelyn Melody shares: “My own sons had eczema as toddlers.
-Regular moisturising and avoiding triggers helped keep their skin flare-free most of the time.”
+Consistent moisturising and trigger avoidance made a big difference in keeping flare-ups under control."

 4. Allergic Rashes (Hives)